atomx1100/cyberpedia/pld.md

 *different phases of expansion*:
 1. initial expansion in a collisional manner (*why?*) contributing to increase in ionisation and charge separation
 2. adiabatic expansion
+3.

+plume expansion dependent on:
+- size of ablation spot
+- size of constituents ions
+- background pressure

+**Interaction of plume with background gas** introducing a background gas means that the species of the expanding plume will collision with the gas

+2 main effects of background gas: collisions implies exchange of KE-->reducing the velocity of the plume (contrls the kinetic energy of the arriving species to the substrate) and reaction with the species of the plume-->formation of molecules or cluster in the plume (incorporation of other elements to the film) and incorporation of the gas molecules in the plume-->incorporation of other elements to the film

+Effect on film growth:
+- composition: incorporate new elements if the gas moleucles are reactive
+- thickness: deposition rate by controlling KE of arriving species in plume

+Choose:
+- pressure-->change mean free path compared to target-substrate distance since if MFP<t-s distance-->little interaction going on
+- gas species